Kacey Musgraves Just Debuted A New Hair Colour—& It's Stunning

 Advertisement

-With ample natural sunlight streaming through the windows (and the likely addition of a subtle filter), the brown hair appears to be the perfect tone — both soft and rich with dimension and shine — and pairs well with the star's waist-length layered haircut and a feathered curtain fringe.
+With ample natural sunlight streaming through the windows (and the likely addition of a subtle filter), the brown hair appears to be the perfect tone — both soft and rich with dimension and shine — and pairs well with the star's waist-length layered haircut and feathered curtain bangs.

 In a second shot, the brunette tone seems to be an exact match to Musgraves' hazel-brown eyes, making the softened colour feel even more natural than the glossy black she wore before.
 Clearly loving the new look, Musgraves calls out Delgado once again in her caption, dubbing him, "El Maestro del Estilo," which translates to 'The Master of Style.'